spekulatius/PHPScraper/websites/README.md

 The Idea 💡️
 ----------

-Access websites and collecting basic information of the web is too complex.
+Accessing websites and collecting basic information of the web is too complex.
 This wrapper around [Goutte](https://github.com/FriendsOfPHP/Goutte) makes it easier.
 It saves you from XPath and co., giving you direct access to everything you need.

 Supporters 💪️